I’m a professor in the Department of Physics and Astronomy at the University of California, Riverside.

 UCR Research Team

-- Graduate students: Gerald Rude, Remington Sexton, Christina King
+- Graduate students: Remington Sexton, Christina King, Thomas Bohn

-- Former PhD students: Eddie Laag (now at the Aerospace Corporation), Mariana Lazarova (now faculty at UN Kearny), Kyle D. Hiner (now associate data scientist at Adlucent LLC), Nathaniel Stickley (now a postdoc at Caltech/UCR), Roozbeh Davari (now data scientist at Payoff)
+- Former PhD students: Eddie Laag (now at the Aerospace Corporation), Mariana Lazarova (now faculty at UN Kearny), Kyle D. Hiner (now at Capital One), Nathaniel Stickley (now at Caltech), Roozbeh Davari (now at The Honest Company)

 - PHYS 217: “Stellar Structure and Evolution” – a graduate astronomy elective, last offered Fall 2016.